A Ranking Game for Imitation Learning: Additional Experiments

+Imitation learning algorithms, particularly adversarial methods, have a number of implementation components that can affect learning performance.
+In this experiment, we aim to further reduce any implementation/hyperparameter gap between adversarial imitation learning (AIL) methods that are based on the \textit{supremum}-loss (described in section~\ref{sec:background}) function and \texttt{rank-game} to bring out the obtained algorithmic improvements.
+To achieve this, we swap out the ranking loss $L_k$ based on regression with a \textit{supremum}-loss and call this method IMIT-\{PAL,RAL\}.
+This results in all the other hyperparameters such as batch size, reward clipping, policy and reward learning iterations, and optimizer iterations to be held constant across experiments.

 We present a comparison of RANK-\{PAL, RAL\} and IMIT-\{PAL, RAL\} in terms of asymptotic performance in Table~\ref{table:ablate-asymptotic-normalized-comparison} and their sample efficiency in Figure~\ref{fig:rank_ablate}.
-Note that Table~\ref{table:ablate-asymptotic-normalized-comparison} shows normalized returns that are normalized between the performance of a uniform random policy and the expert policy.
+Note that Table~\ref{table:ablate-asymptotic-normalized-comparison} shows normalized returns that are mean-shifted and scaled between [0-100] using the performance of a uniform random policy and the expert policy.
 The expert returns are given in Table~\ref{table:ablate-asymptotic-comparison} and we use the following performance values from random policies for normalization: \{ Hopper= $13.828$, HalfCheetah= $-271.93$, Walker= $1.53$, Ant= $-62.01$, Humanoid= $112.19$\}.
 Table~\ref{table:ablate-asymptotic-comparison} shows unnormalized asymptotic performance of the different methods.

-IMIT-\{PAL, RAL\} methods fare competitively in terms of asymptotic performance to the state-of-the-art LfO method OPOLO, but are outperformed by RANK-\{PAL, RAL\} methods.
-In terms of sample efficiency, we notice a similar trend where IMIT-\{PAL, RAL\} methods enjoy the sample efficiency gains obtained from the Stackelberg framework, but are outperformed by RANK-\{PAL, RAL\} methods which additionally enjoy the benefit of better guidance for policy optimization through reward shaping via preferences.
+In terms of sample efficiency, we notice IMIT-\{PAL, RAL\} methods compare favorably to other regularized \textit{supremum}-loss counterparts like GAIL and DAC but are outperformed by RANK-\{PAL, RAL\} (auto) methods.
+We hypothesize that better learning efficiency in $L_k$ compared to \textit{supremum}-loss is due to regression to fixed targets being a simpler optimization than maximizing the expected performance gap under two distributions.

-\subsection{Effect of parameterized reward shaping in RANK-GAME (auto)}
+\subsection{Effect of parameterized reward shaping in \texttt{rank-game} (auto)}